daskeyboard/daskeyboard.io/q-api-doc.md

 ### Creating a signal (Cloud and local)

-The Das Keyboard Q device RGB keys can be controlled via signals.
+The Das Keyboard 5Q device RGB keys can be controlled via signals.
 An example of Signal would be:

     if Apple Stock ticker value is > $500 => set A key to green.

-Quick example of sending a signal on the key A using the XY coordinates:
+Quick example of sending a signal on the key A (DK5Q) using the XY coordinates:

 - via the Cloud: